 Kate Gluck

-Kate Gluck is the Director of Sales and Marketing at JBC Technologies.
+Kate Gluck is the Vice President of Business Development at JBC Technologies.

-Kate Gluck is the Director of Sales and Marketing at JBC Technologies.
+Kate Gluck is the Vice President of Business Development at JBC Technologies.

 The team at JBC is excited to announce the purchase of HST Materials, Inc., an ISO-9001 certified converter located in Elk Grove Village, Illinois.
 HST has a strong track record of providing OEMs and Tier suppliers with quality die-cut, extruded, and molded seals and gaskets.